-What surprised me (and excited my process driven brain) though, was just how swiftly the queue of cars moved once the gates were opened.
-As I reached the front their streamline process of managing the influx of cars and people was a delight to see and experience.
-Each step of the process was choreographed to perfection and gave the me, the client everything I needed at each point.
+What surprised me (and excited my process-driven brain) though, was just how swiftly the queue of cars moved once the gates were opened.
+As I reached the front, their streamlined process of managing the influx of cars and people was a delight to see and experience.
+Each step of the process was choreographed to perfection and gave me, the client, everything I needed at each point.

 Let me break it down and share how you can integrate into your processes.